 The environmental impact is also clear.
 Ethiopia’s rapidly growing population and its growing demand for fuelwood have been driving deforestation and forest degradation in recent decades.
 The loss of Ethiopia’s forests is a major factor contributing to soil erosion, which not only decreases agricultural productivity for Ethiopia’s farmers (more than 80 percent of the population), but results in siltation and sedimentation of rivers and a loss in hydropower capacity, further impacting the country’s economy.

-In order to combat this problem, Vita, introduced green impact initiatives such as improved cooking stoves to Worknesh’s village.
+In order to combat this problem, Vita, introduced green impact initiatives such as improved cooking stoves to Alemitu’s village.

-Before joining Vita’s improved cookstove project, Worknesh was using the traditional three stone stoves cooking for meal preparation and heat.
-Worknesh said that “I consumed more than six bundles of fuel wood per week which was worth 300 ETB.”
+Before joining Vita’s improved cookstove project, Alemitu was using the traditional three stone stoves cooking for meal preparation and heat.
+Alemitu said that “I consumed more than six bundles of fuel wood per week which was worth 300 ETB.”
 This is the equivalent of €9.40 – a significant amount of money in Channo Dorga.

-Since switching to Vita’s fuel-efficient stoves, Worknesh’s life has changed dramatically:
+Since switching to Vita’s fuel-efficient stoves, Alemitu’s life has changed dramatically:

 “As you can see, I am now using the improved cook stove.
 It reduces fuel consumption by more than half and now eye sickness, skin burn and smoke-related health problems are a thing of the past to me.
 Thanks to Vita.”

-If you’d like to support more women like Worknesh, just €35 will provide a fuel-efficient cook stove, skills and training in making and maintaining them.
+If you’d like to support more women like Alemitu, just €35 will provide a fuel-efficient cook stove, skills and training in making and maintaining them.
 Support this project here